 Knight Captain: Well done.
 Are you still going to find those items you spoke of?

-If your influence with your party members are high, then seeing them, one by one, refusing to betray you during the fight against Black Garius.
-Special mention goes to Neeshka, who resists Mind Rape to stay loyal, and Ammon Jerro, who proudly states that he's learned from you, and that he will enjoy killing Garius for insulting Shandra.
+- If your influence with your party members are high, then seeing them, one by one, refusing to betray you during the fight against Black Garius.
+Special mention goes to Neeshka, who resists Mind Rape to stay loyal, and Ammon Jerro, who declares that for all Garius' empty promises he's seen you actually accomplish a lot more than him.

-Torio will during the trial attemt to make Shandra witness against you.
-If you have high enough influence with her, she defends you insstead and feels entirerly disgusted by Torio's manipulations.
+- Torio will during the trial attempt to make Shandra witness against you.
+If you have high enough influence with her, she defends you instead and feels entirely disgusted by Torio's manipulations.

-The entire Trial By Combat bit, from companions showing up one by one during your vigil to Grobnar's song, to the people cheering in the stands.
+- The entire stage of the Trial By Combat when companions show up one by one during your vigil to offer you comfort/advice/help, ranging from Khelgar and Qara offering to fight in your stead to even the self-centered jackass Bishop showing up to give you some tips and even Grobnar's song, not to mention the people of Neverwinter cheering for you (or your friend/champion) in the stands.
 The kicker is that if you choose to save the imps from their crates, even they show up in the stands.
-Yes, the creatures who are essentially made of evil and mischief abandon their torment of the Blacklake populace just to cheer you on.
+Yes, creatures who are Made of Evil and consummate mischief-makers abandon their torment of the Blacklake populace just to cheer you on.

-Late in the game, even after you and Khelgar go through an entire Fire Giant tribe and a Red Dragon to get back the Ironfist Treasure, Khelgar's old clanleader will still treat him like crap over having abandoned them.
+- Late in the game, even after you and Khelgar go through an entire Fire Giant tribe and a Red Dragon to get back the Belt of Ironfist, Khelgar's old clanleader will still treat him like crap over having abandoned them.
 Cue the other Ironfist Dwarves (including one who had also lambasted Khelgar in his earlier sidequest) one by one coming and sticking up for Khelgar and calling out the clanleader for being an Ungrateful Bastard.